Wiznet/ioLibrary_Driver/README.md

 #ioLibrary Driver
 The ioLibrary means “Internet Offload Library” for WIZnet chip.
 It includes drivers and application protocols.
-The driver (ioLibrary) can be used for the application design of WIZnet TCP/IP chips as [W5500](http://wizwiki.net/wiki/doku.php?id=products:w5500:start), W5200, W5100 and etc.
+The driver (ioLibrary) can be used for the application design of WIZnet TCP/IP chips as [W5500](http://wizwiki.net/wiki/doku.php?id=products:w5500:start), W5300, W5200 and W5100.

 ##ioLibrary
 This driver provides the Berkeley Socket type APIs.